ARC Discovery Indigenous

 How to apply

-All researchers intending to submit an ARC IN application for funding in 2026 are required to submit an internal Notice of Intent.
-NOIs will be collated centrally and distributed to Faculties and Institutes in order to provide maximum support to the UQ research community.
+All researchers intending to submit an ARC Discovery Indigenous application for funding in 2027 are required to submit a mandatory internal Notice of Intent.
+NOIs will be collated centrally and distributed to Faculties and Institutes to maximise support to the UQ research community.
+If you would like to discuss your intention to apply with your local area, please contact your Faculty/Institute Research Manager.

 - Update your full profile in RMS ‘Person Profile’.
-If any team members are new to RMS and need a login/password, start early.
+If any team members are new to RMS and need a login/password, we strongly recommend starting this process early.

 - Familiarise yourself with the key Australian Research Council (ARC) and UQ documentation.
 It is especially important to familiarise yourself with ARC's Grant Guidelines and Instructions to Applicants documents.